Frequently asked questions

 • We may not be able to detect you if the name you registered with differs from the name provided to the merchant we monitor.
 Read more about it here.

-If your ID was used, and it was not you, or your credit file was accessed fraudulently, we recommend you contact the business immediately, as well as place a ban request at each credit reporting agency; Experian, Equifax and Illion.
+If your identity was used, and it was not you, or your credit file was accessed fraudulently, we recommend you contact the business immediately, as well as place a ban request at each credit reporting agency; Experian, Equifax and Illion.

 If you know what identity document was used, you should consider replacing it.

-How do I unsubscribe from ID alerts?
+How do I unsubscribe from Truyu Alerts?

 Google/Android Instructions - Cancel, pause, or change a subscription on Google Play - Android - Google Play Help